 Indirect cost recovery for expendable gifts

-Expendable gifts* are subject to the University’s indirect cost recovery policy, which allocates 12 percent of the gift amount to offset a portion of the full costs associated with the program funded by the gift.
-These full costs, which are borne by the University, include support services and other costs, including but not limited to such items as facilities, finance and business operations, information technology, fundraising, public relations, police and security, legal, human resources, maintenance, and utilities.
+All spendable gifts are subject to the university’s indirect cost recovery policy, which allocates 12% of the gift amount to offset the full costs associated with the program funded by the gift.
+These full costs, which are borne by the university, include support services and other costs, including but not limited to such items as finance and business operations, information technology, fundraising, public relations, police and security, legal, human resources, maintenance, and utilities.
 The funds directed in this manner allow Yale to sustain its exceptional programs within the setting of a world-class university.
 Gifts for capital facilities projects are excepted from the assessment.
 For gifts made for the sole purpose of acquiring a specific object(s) for Yale’s collections, an exception can be made, with approval from the Provost’s Office.